 As with most other putting greens with ball return, the area of the cup is on a slight upslope.
 This not only helps the ball return feature to function, but it also encourages you to accelerate through the ball so you can get it all the way to the hole.

 The Perfect Practice Putting Green comes in three sizes: Compact (8 ft long by 9 inches wide), Standard (9.5 ft long by 15 inches wide), and XL (15.5 ft long by 15 inches wide).
 The Standard version is the one featured here.
+The Compact size is shorter in length and only has one hole for training, while the XL size allows putts from up to 14 feet.

 Given the strong pro golf endorsements backing this mat, along with the overwhelmingly positive customer reviews, it definitely deserves the #1 spot on our list.